TorchlightSoftware/front-end-application/README.md

 ### Job application instructions

 For those interested in doing front end design for Torchlight.
+This test is required for all applicants.
+If you pass we will contact you for an interview.

 Each successive part will require more knowledge and skill.
-You should be able to complete the first part from what you already know.
-The second two will require you to familiarize yourself with new technologies and use them to solve problems.
+It starts with general CSS layout, and gets more javascript intensive.

 There is no one "right answer" that we are looking for.
 We are interested in your solution and approach.
 Be ready to talk about why you made certain choices, as this will likely come up in the interview.